 If you have dense breasts, there are other steps you can take to care for your breast health.
 In addition to working with your doctor to consider supplemental screening, you can:

-Visit the Know Your Risk page on Breastcancer.org for more information.
+Visit Risk and Risk Factors for more information.